We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Within 48 hours, cold sores will break open and weep fluid.
 This fluid contains the herpes virus.
 The sores will then form a scab and begin to heal.

 It is not uncommon for cold sores to disappear and then come back later on.
-Around one-third of people with HSV-1 experience relapses.
+Around

 There is currently no way to get rid of cold sores quickly.
 However, there are some treatments that can reduce the symptoms.